1992–93 Cleveland Cavaliers season

 The 1992–93 Cleveland Cavaliers season was the 23rd season for the Cleveland Cavaliers in the National Basketball Association.

+Season summary

+Off-season

 During the off-season, the Cavaliers signed free agent Gerald Wilkins, and later on traded Steve Kerr to the Orlando Magic in exchange for a second-round draft pick, during the first month of the regular season.